Amisha0971/Amisha0971/README.md

 <h3>👩‍💻Professional Summary</h3>

-Full-Stack Developer with a strong foundation in backend and frontend technologies, combined with expertise in data analysis and visualization.
-Experienced in building scalable applications and transforming data into meaningful insights.
+Aspiring Data Analyst with a background in web development.
+Skilled in SQL, Power BI, Python, and Excel for data analysis and visualization.
+Also experienced in building full-stack applications using Java, PHP, and Android.

 <h3>🎯Current Focus</h3>